merkle-open/SitecoreBlog/docs/_posts/2022-02-14-sugde-virtual-meeting-february-2022.md

 * Visibility of Products and Catalogues for Buyer Groups
 * Pricing policies & rules, such as price breaks based on quantity ordered
 * Fulfillment Automation with Supplier Order Management, Payment methods, Email notification and others.
-* Omni-Channel integration were OrderCloud works as a backbone commerce application.
+* Omni-Channel integration where OrderCloud works as a backbone commerce application.
 * Extentable via webhooks or events triggered

 OrderCloud can be accessed via API clients for both your own and third-party solutions.